+Can you suddenly develop IBS?
+Absolutely!
 When IBS starts it is often like a flash of lightening.
 A fuse that blows and reprogrammes our most basic bodily functions to act in a crazy new way.
-So where can we go from here?
+And when your bowel movements changed.
+But what causes IBS to start?
 And how can we find the cause of our IBS flare-ups – and get relief?

 When does IBS start?

 Everyone is different, but it is often in late teens, early adulthood when we are exposed to many new situations and challenges.
 You can suddenly develop IBS as if it came out of NOWHERE.

 It is often the accumulation of situations that trigger strong thoughts, emotions and tensions that create that very first uncontrollable IBS flare-up.